vangelix1/SwampUp2025/JFTD-114-Compliant_SDLC_Without_Compromise/LAB-1/readme.md

     - username: ``` admin ```
     - Password: ``` Admin1234! ```

-## Setup and Configuration
+## Navigate to the IDE UI
 First, let's set up the necessary repositories using a script.

 ### Navigate to the Lab Directory
-Open your terminal or IDE's built-in terminal and change to the lab directory.
+First, let's set up the necessary repositories using a script in the IDE terminal and change to the lab directory.
 ```
 cd ~/jfrog/JFTD-114-Compliant_SDLC_Without_Compromise/LAB-1
 ```

 ### Create Repositories
 Run the setup script to automatically create Gradle repositories in Artifactory.
 ````
     ./setup-repos.sh
 ````